 Engineers, product managers and OEM buyers quickly realize that they can get the best unit prices along with the service and technical attention they want from DSM.
 Contact us to find your precision motion solution.

 DSM’s piezoelectric flexure-based actuators may be used to apply various force levels with multi-micron displacement to study electrical junctions, sensitive structural components, and delicate instrument materials.
-Piezoelectric actuators may be used in these systems to greatly reduce the amount of time required to achieve failure – or test completion.
-Tests that would last months at 50 Hz can be completed in less than 2 weeks at 1000 Hz with piezoelectric-actuator-based high cycle test instruments.
+Piezoelectric actuators may be used in fatigue test systems to greatly reduce the amount of time required to achieve failure – or test completion.
+Fatigue tests that would last months at 50 Hz can be completed in less than 2 weeks at 1000 Hz with piezoelectric-actuator-based cyclic fatigue test instruments.

 Use of flexure mechanisms results in a solid-state device that can be designed with flexure stress states well below flexure material endurance limits.
 Avoiding the use of rotary bearings also provides the benefits of friction-less, low-noise, and lubrication free operation.
 Especially in very short stroke linear travel fatigue testers, flexures may have greater endurance limits than rotary bearing alternatives.
 Learn more about how piezo actuators work on DSM's Piezo Actuator Basics page.